 When creating standalone experiences in Ceros, you really have the freedom to create whatever size experience you want.
 However, two common standalone layouts we use quite often are full bleed (think landing page/microsite/presentation) and more infographic like (think tall and narrow).
 If you want a full bleed experience where the content fills the screen and flows all the way to the edges, we recommend a 1280px width, by 625px fold, by whatever height you need.
+You can also set your Browser Scaling to “Full Width” to ensure that your experience fills the full width of any browser it’s opened on.
 If you want a narrower experience that looks more like an infographic with a gutter on either side, we recommend an 800px width and a fold of around 1200px, to create a vertical viewing area.
 As a general rule of thumb, we recommend keeping experiences under 30,000px tall to avoid any performance disruptions.

 If you are embedding a Ceros experience within your site, it’s important to know the dimensions of the iframe area it will be placed into so you can design with those constraints in mind.
 If you don’t know these dimensions, you can always ask your web team or use the Developer Tools in Google Chrome to determine the size.
 To figure out these dimensions in Google Chrome:

 - Navigate to a similar page on your site, right click anywhere on the page, and select Inspect from the dropdown

 - Select the arrow icon and then hover over an area that is similar in size to where you will embed your Ceros experience

 - Dimensions should appear when you hover over the areause these dimensions as your canvas dimensions in Ceros